 Congratulations!
 Now, this part is up to you.
 Just a few reminders.

 There’s so much to say about blogging, but perhaps this is the most important: Content is king.
 Google loves good content and will reward you for it, readers will go back to your website to read good content as well.

 Your content is largely determined by why you’re blogging in the first place.
 If you’re in it for the money, you’ll find that you need to publish more listicles and even clickbait-y titles.
 If you’re into it, you can also include subjects that millennials love including Instagram-worthy spots and current food and travel fads.
 You also have to post regularly, about 1-2x a week.

 Learning is continuous when it comes to blogging.
 After you’ve written content, it’s time to promote your posts.
 I believe that blogging follows the 20/80 Paretto rule.
-That is, 20% of your time should go to writing content and the rest of the 80% goes to promotion.
+That is, 20% of your time should go to writing content and the rest of the 80% goes to marketing your content.

 If you were like me, you’d be in denial at first.
 I thought good content is enough to get readers, but apparently that’s not the case!
-Our “good content” didn’t even make it to people’s feed, much more in Google search results.
+Our “good content” didn’t even make it to people’s feed, even to family or close friends, much more in Google search results.
 It took me almost a whole year to get started on efforts to push our rank up in Google.

 I’d been blogging on and off for 10 years, to be honest.
 When I started in the early 2000s, it was very easy to generate traffic to the blog and I can make it to the first page of Google without much effort.
 All it takes is honest-to-goodness consistency and good content.
 Today, you have to be more technically savvy or at least know how to generate a huge following in social media.

 Here are starter tips to get traffic to your blog.